USB: System design

 When a host starts a data transfer, it sends a TOKEN packet containing an endpoint specified with a tuple of (device_address, endpoint_number).
 If the transfer is from the host to the endpoint, the host sends an OUT packet (a specialization of a TOKEN packet) with the desired device address and endpoint number.
 If the data transfer is from the device to the host, the host sends an IN packet instead.
 If the destination endpoint is a uni-directional endpoint whose manufacturer's designated direction does not match the TOKEN packet (e.g. the manufacturer's designated direction is IN while the TOKEN packet is an OUT packet), the TOKEN packet is ignored.
 Otherwise, it is accepted and the data transaction can start.
 A bi-directional endpoint, on the other hand, accepts both IN and OUT packets.

 Endpoints are grouped into interfaces and each interface is associated with a single device function.
 An exception to this is endpoint zero, which is used for device configuration and is not associated with any interface.
 A single device function composed of independently controlled interfaces is called a composite device.
 A composite device only has a single device address because the host only assigns a device address to a function.

 When a USB device is first connected to a USB host, the USB device enumeration process is started.
 The enumeration starts by sending a reset signal to the USB device.
-The data rate of the USB device is determined during the reset signaling.
+The signaling rate of the USB device is determined during the reset signaling.
 After reset, the USB device's information is read by the host and the device is assigned a unique 7-bit address.
 If the device is supported by the host, the device drivers needed for communicating with the device are loaded and the device is set to a configured state.
 If the USB host is restarted, the enumeration process is repeated for all connected devices.

 The host controller directs traffic flow to devices, so no USB device can transfer any data on the bus without an explicit request from the host controller.
 In USB 2.0, the host controller polls the bus for traffic, usually in a round-robin fashion.
 The throughput of each USB port is determined by the slower speed of either the USB port or the USB device connected to the port.

 High-speed USB 2.0 hubs contain devices called transaction translators that convert between high-speed USB 2.0 buses and full and low speed buses.
 There may be one translator per hub or per port.

-Because there are two separate controllers in each USB 3.0 host, USB 3.0 devices transmit and receive at USB 3.0 data rates regardless of USB 2.0 or earlier devices connected to that host.
-Operating data rates for earlier devices are set in the legacy manner.
+Because there are two separate controllers in each USB 3.0 host, USB 3.0 devices transmit and receive at USB 3.0 signaling rates regardless of USB 2.0 or earlier devices connected to that host.
+Operating signaling rates for earlier devices are set in the legacy manner.